 For more information about the DET, please go to the Duolingo website.

-The on-campus English Placement Test is used to place ASM applicants at the appropriate level of English.
-The EPT uses three components to assess the applicant’s English language skills listening, speaking, reading, and writing.
-There are a few reasons the on-campus EPT is recommended to applicants as their choice of English proficiency proof.
+This on-campus placement test is used to place ASM applicants in the appropriate level of English.
+As such, there is no need for any special preparation done beforehand.
+The EPT uses three independent components to assess all the applicant’s English language skills of Listening, Speaking, Reading, and Writing.
+There are a few reasons why the EPT is recommended to applicants as their choice of English proficiency proof.

-- The test fee is CAD 51, which is low compared to other standardized English tests such as IELTS, TOEFL etc. Additionally, new applicants who register with us after the test are eligible for having their first-time test fee refunded.
+- The test fee is CAD 55, which is low compared to available standardized English tests such as IELTS, TOEFL etc.

-- The placement is based on the average score of all components, allowing applicants to be placed in a fair and accurate manner.
+- The placement is based on the aggregate score of the components of EPT, which is specifically aligned with ASM levels and allows applicants to be placed fairly and accurately.

-- It is a good opportunity for the applicants to familiarize themselves with their future campus and meet with the faculty and staff members in person if necessary.
+- The test provides a good opportunity for the applicants to familiarize themselves with their future campus and meet with the faculty and staff members in person, if necessary.

 How does the EPT work and when is offered?

-Currently, the EPT test is being offered on Wednesday afternoons on a weekly basis, and prior appointment is mandatory.
-Besides, the applicant can request an appointment for the test by contacting the Admissions department at Admissions@acsenda.com and/or by communicating with their representatives.
+Currently, the EPT test is offered by prior appointment every Wednesday, 2-5 pm.
+Applicants can book a test by contacting the Admissions department at Admissions@acsenda.com or by communicating with their representatives.

 The EPT is valid for enrollment in any academic program of the institution.
-The EPT score that Acsenda allows is 80 or more.
-Additionally, if applicants do not meet the minimum English proficiency requirements, Acsenda offers two English bridging courses with a focus on improving academic English skills – listening, speaking, reading, and writing – to the level necessary to be successful.
+The minimum EPT score that Acsenda requires for direct entry is 80.
+However, if applicants do not meet the minimum English proficiency requirements, Acsenda offers two preparatory courses with a focus on improving academic various English language and academic skills to the level necessary for academic success at Acsenda.

 If you want to know more about the types of English exams accepted for international students in Acsenda, please go to the entrance requirements section.